Platform for Encrypted Computation

 Freeze the cohort.

-Once at least 20 encrypted contributions arrive, the researcher freezes the cohort — a cohort commitment is recorded and runs are capped.
+Once the cohort minimum is met — 20 encrypted contributions by default — the researcher freezes the cohort: a cohort commitment is recorded and runs are capped.
 No compute happens before this.

 $ blind projects freeze rare-disease-af